kyleboyd/books/Uncommon Knowledge/Don't Die On Stage/Don't Die On Stage.md

 ‘The Build Up’ explores everything you need to know in advance of a speaking event, including: strategies for embarking upon a speaking career; the importance of knowing your audience; the art of storytelling; techniques for structuring a narrative; the importance of slides; and, finally, the importance of preparation.

-‘The Big Day’ focuses on the day of the event, including: arriving early and unflustered; introducing techniques to calm the nerves; the moment you’re on; the art of delivering confidently; the importance of engaging with the back channel; and, lastly, the importance of attending afterparties and being accessible to the audience.
+‘The Big Day’ focuses on the day of the event, including: arriving early and unflustered; introducing techniques to calm the nerves; considering the moment you go on stage; the art of delivering confidently; the importance of engaging with the back channel; and, lastly, the importance of attending afterparties and being accessible to the audience.

-I’m [@fehler](https://twitter.com/fehler) on Twitter.
-Follow me to be updated the moment I add more content.

-/* The latest version of this book is in a private repo, shared with the Smashing Media team.
-If you'd like to see it, tweet. */

 ----